InternetMaximalism/intmax2-mining-cli/docs/quickstart.md

    <div align="center">
      <img src="../assets/instruction/s1.png" width="600" alt="Mining CLI"></div>

-You can move the cursor with the arrow keys and confirm with Enter key.
+You can move the cursor with the arrow keys and confirm with `Enter`.
 For this time, select `holesky (testnet)`.

 3. **Enter Alchemy API key**: Select `Alchemy` and enter your API key which you obtained from [How to get your Alchemy API key](./alchemy.md) guide.
+Your API key will not be displayed.
+Press `Enter` after pasting it.

 <div align="center"><img src="../assets/instruction/s3.png" width="600" alt="Mining CLI"></div>

-1. **Configure settings for the mining process**: Set `max gas price`, `mining unit`, and `mining times`.
-You can use the default values by pressing Enter or pressing `y`.
+4. **Configure settings for the mining process**: Set `max gas price`, `mining unit`, and `mining times`.
+You can use the default values by pressing `Enter` or pressing `y`.
 You can also set your own values by pressing `n`, then entering the desired values.
 We recommend using the default values.

 <div align="center"><img src="../assets/instruction/s4.png" width="600" alt="Mining CLI"></div>